joelhawksley/identity/_posts/2026-05-06-adopting-herb-at-github.md

 Overall, I've been really impressed by the work Marco and company have done with Herb.
 It will breathe new life into the Rails frontend story and I look forward to seeing it land in Rails core.

 In the meantime, give it a try!
-I have no hesitation recommending turning it on for dev and test, where you'll see most of the benefits over Erubi anyways.
+I have no hesitation recommending using it outside of production today, where you'll see most of the benefits over Erubi anyways.

 ## Thanks